arkahna/featureboard-sdks/README.md

 ## What is FeatureBoard?

-FeatureBoard is the future of Feature Toggling and is tailored for SaaS teams on the hunt for a simplified yet highly potent feature toggling solution.
+FeatureBoard is the future of Feature Management and is tailored for SaaS teams on the hunt for a simplified yet highly potent feature toggling solution.
 FeatureBoard enhances team productivity by allowing everyone to manage software features seamlessly, not just developers.

 Go to [our website](https://featureboard.app) to find out more.

+## Documentation

+Installation and usage instructions can be found on our [docs site](https://docs.featureboard.app).